Dilapidation Reports

 All dilapidation inspections should comply with Australian Standard AS 4349.1 for property assessments.
 Reports prepared under this standard are widely recognised by courts, insurance providers, and regulatory bodies.
 Some insurance providers also require a dilapidation report before offering coverage for construction projects, particularly those involving excavation or demolition near existing structures.

 Not all building inspectors are equally suited to dilapidation reporting.
 The quality of the report depends directly on the experience and qualifications of the inspector.
+An independent dilapidation report should be prepared by someone with the right inspection experience, reporting process and professional judgement.

 What to Look For